othneildrew/Best-README-Template/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
+There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others